Birrellc/Navigating-Newcastle/README.md

 ### Features to be Implemented in the Future

 - Google reCAPTCHA.
-- Fully functioning checkout system to add to the shopping cart for successful online orders.
 - Upvote system for popular words.
 - a-z search order
 - Newsletter system with to send users which words have been added that month.